-National Guard soldiers return from inauguration security mission
+National Guard Soldiers return from inauguration security mission

+FORT SMITH, Arkansas — After a few flight delays, the National Guard troops have returned from their trip to Washington DC.

-National Guardsmen are expected to return to Fort Smith from their inauguration security mission in Washington D.C. this weekend.
+The soldiers arrived in Fort Smith from their Inauguration security mission in Washington D.C. earlier this afternoon and were immediately bussed over to Fort Chaffee to quarantine.

 These troops worked closely with Capitol Police and the United States Secret Service aiding in security.